 - 2. Enterprise (Several employed teachers or independent contractors)

 1. Single-Teacher (Owner Operator)

 This is how most yoga teachers start their yoga studio.
 They own and operate it on their own.
-You wear many hats including yoga teacher, client service, entrepreneur, administrator, bookkeeper and business manager.
+You wear many hats including a yoga teacher, client service, entrepreneur, administrator, bookkeeper, and business manager.

 All you need is space for having classes.
 You don’t need much beyond that.
 You can lease space or rent it on an hourly basis.

 2. Enterprise (Several employed teachers or independent contractors)

 The enterprise studio evolves from a single-teacher studio as the studio attracts more students or it starts as an enterprise because the owner(s) are well funded and can afford to lease more space and employ yoga teachers.

 A shared yoga studio is where two or more teachers operate their own studios but keep costs down by sharing the yoga class space and reception area.
 If you, as a yoga teacher, go this route, seek out legal advice for how to structure it, whether it’s a partnership or two separate entities sharing the same space.

 Some yoga studios tend to set up multiple locations throughout their radius to make it more accessible to those who want to come to them.
 These chains are generally local studios that have multiple outlets all over.
 They are great because they offer flexibility, not just to the teachers, but also to the students who want to come and practice yoga.

 There are multiple yoga chains across the country and these sometimes offer franchising contracts to teachers who want to set up their own yoga studio under the company’s name.
 This is something that can work well for individual teachers, or even for those that work as a group to teach multiple batches of students.